Frequently Asked Questions:

 You will receive a case number for your insurance and to receive updates on the case.
 This number will also be useful when trying to obtain a copy of the report.
 There is no fee to file a police report.

-2. How to get a copy of a report:
+2. How can I get a copy of a report?

 You may stop by the NMSU Police Department Records Office Monday-Friday 8 a.m.-5 p.m. to pick up a report.
 Reports are $2.00 (cash or check) and are usually ready between 3-5 days after the initial report was filed.